What is a barista?

 - Best practice methods; and the current improvements and trends in the coffee market

-- Practice of working in an organised and timely manner by simulating a cafe situation
+- The practice of working in an organised and timely manner by simulating a cafe situation

-- The regular cleaning and maintenance of espresso machine
+- The regular cleaning and maintenance of the espresso machine

-Costing $190, and lasting 3.5 hours, the most likeable feature of this Australian Barista Academy course is that it prepares you to be competent at your workplace, because no matter how polished your coffee skills might be, in order to be a true barista, you need to shine at the workplace and be a thorough professional.
+Costing $190, and lasting 3.5 hours, the most likeable feature of this Australian Barista Academy course is that it prepares you to be competent at your workplace, because no matter how polished your coffee skills might be, to be a real barista, you need to shine at the workplace and be a thorough professional.

-Still think good coffee making is all about the machine and raw ingredients?
+Still, think ethical coffee making is all about the machine and raw ingredients?
 Think again!
 It’s more about the coffee maker, that being the barista.

 How much does a barista get paid?

 First of all, let’s get this clear: not all barista jobs are the same.
-Some require you to be very experienced and to have the knowhow of different flavours, and to taste different samples for testing.
+Some require you to be very experienced and to have the know-how of different flavours, and to taste various samples for testing.